Basement Renovation Guide

 6. Dubai Basement Conversion Guide — Gym, Home Office, Cinema, Guest Suite

-The most common reason villa owners in Dubai renovate their basement is to add livable, usable space without touching the main floors.
-Here is what each conversion type realistically involves, costs, and requires.
+The most common reason villa owners renovate their basement is to add livable space without touching the main floors.
+Here is what each conversion type involves, costs, and requires — including the ventilation consideration that most other guides skip.

 7. Red Flag Table — Warning Signs in Basement Renovation Contractors in Dubai

-Whether you choose Revive Hub or any other contractor, use this table as your screening checklist.
-A professional basement renovation contractor in Dubai should pass every point below without hesitation.
+Whether you choose Revive Hub or any other contractor, use this checklist before signing anything.
+A professional contractor should pass every point below without hesitation.

 | 🚩 Red flag | What it sounds like | What it actually means | What to do |